Alert

 Amor Residency at Baldessin Studio

-This residency allows a visual artist to explore works on paper, particularly printmaking.
-The artist will be able to use research material from the Library and the studio facilities at Baldessin Studio.
+This residency allows a visual artist to explore works on paper, in particular printmaking.
+You’ll use research material from the Library and the studio facilities at Baldessin Studio.

 The residency includes: